RUB-Bioinf/OpenVibSpec/documentation/Preprocessing/README.md

 # Correction of Mie Scattering in IR Spectroscopy

 When using infrared light and biological samples (not only there), Mie scattering very often occurs in the spectra.
 A number of different methods are available to correct this.
-Some of these methods come from the BioSpec LAb of Achim Kohler at NMBU, Norway.
+Some of these methods come from the BioSpec Lab of Achim Kohler at NMBU, Norway.
 These can be used in Openvibspeec as follows.
 ```
 from  openvibspec.preprocessing import EMSC
 import numpy as np
 d = np.load('/data/emsc_testdata.npy')
 w = np.load('/data/emsc_data_wns.npy')
 raw_spectra = d[2:4]
 ```
 The provided code starts with all the necessary imports in terms of code and test data.
 Within the EMSC class the user gets access to different methods.
 ```